 With respect to telecommunications applications, the Radio Communications Act provides for the regulation of activities relating to radio communication in Thailand.
 The Act prohibits any person from producing, possessing, using, importing, exporting or trading any radio communication equipment, unless such person is granted a licence by the NBTC.
 It provides authority for the NBTC to issue notifications to exempt particular types of radio communication equipment, or those used in certain activities, in either case, as a class or on an individual basis.
 To the extent any item constitutes radio communication equipment, if encryption capabilities exist in such devices, they would be subject to regulation as part of the device.
+To date, we are unaware of any denial of approval of a device on the basis of encryption functionality.

-With respect to military applications, the Armaments Control Act (as amended), provides for regulation of the importation, bringing in, manufacturing and/or possession of any armament.
-It provides that no person shall import, bring in, manufacture or possess armaments, except where a licence has been obtained from the Secretary of Defence.
+With respect to military applications, the Armaments Control Act B.E.
+2530 (as amended), provides for regulation of the importation, bringing in, manufacturing, and/or possession of any armament.
+It provides that no person shall import, bring in, manufacture, or possess armaments, except where a licence has been obtained from the Secretary of Defence, or where an exemption is applicable.
 The definition of armaments can be construed quite broadly, and even includes several routine items that happen to have military applications (dual-use).
 As such, to the extent that encryption technology, or equipment or software which includes encryption technology is considered an "armament", a licence would be required to import it or otherwise bring it in to Thailand.
-We are, however, not aware of this law ever being used to deny the importing/bringing-in or possession of routine equipment or software used for computer networking and/or telecommunications applications.
+We are, however, not aware of this law ever being used to deny the importing/ bringing in or possession of routine equipment or software used for computer networking and/or telecommunications applications.

-Also, the Computer Crimes Act authorises officials of the MICT to access computer systems to decrypt encrypted computer data, order concerned persons to decrypt such data and order concerned persons to cooperate with a competent official in decrypting such data for the purposes of investigating an offence relevant to the Computer Crimes Act.
+Also, the Computer Crimes Act authorises officials of the MDES to access computer systems to decrypt encrypted computer data, order concerned persons to decrypt such data, and order concerned persons to cooperate with a competent official in decrypting such data for the purposes of investigating an offence relevant to the Computer Crimes Act.

-4.5 What call data are telecoms or internet infrastructure operators obliged to retain and for how long?
+4.6 What data are telecoms or internet infrastructure operators obliged to retain and for how long?

-Pursuant to regulations issued under the Telecommunications Business Act, licensed telecommunications service providers must retain certain personal data of telecommunications users, including the facts and details concerning each service user by which the service user can be identified, service usage data, telecommunication numbers and descriptions of individual usage.
-Licensees must keep personal data of their service users for the last three months (counted from the day following the current day), and in the event that the service is terminated, retain this data for three months following the date of termination of the service.
-"In the case of necessity", the service provider may be required to retain the data for longer than three months after termination of service, but not for longer than two years.
+Pursuant to regulations issued under the Telecommunications Business Act, telecommunications licensees must retain certain personal data of telecommunications users, including the facts and details concerning each service user by which the service user can be identified, service usage data, telecommunications numbers, and descriptions of individual usage.
+Licensees must keep personal data of their service users for the last three months (counted from the day following the current day), and in the event that the service is terminated, retain such data for three months following the date of termination of the service.
+In the case of necessity, the service provider may be required to retain the data for longer than three months after termination of service, but not for longer than two years.